billwuhao/ComfyUI_ACE-Step/README.md

 ## Model Download

-The model will be automatically downloaded to the `models\TTS\ACE-Step-v1-3.5B` directory.
-You can also manually download it and place it in this directory.
-The manual download structure is as follows:

 https://huggingface.co/ACE-Step/ACE-Step-v1-3.5B

+Manually download the model and place it in the `models\TTS\ACE-Step-v1-3.5B` directory, with the following structure:

 ```
 ACE-Step-v1-3.5B